 - Foreign-based offshore fishing continues to increase.
 This is mostly due to increased purse-seine catches.

 - Purse-seine fishing increased despite the introduction of the PNA Vessel Day Scheme and a steep increase in access fees.
-This shows how effective the Vessel Day Scheme is.
+This shows how effective the scheme is.

 - fisheries management